driaug/IoT-PowerPlatform-Lab/06_PowerPlatform.md

 ## Creating a Power Automate Flow
 - You can either pick a template or create your own flow from scratch.
 Don't worry, all the tight integrations between Microsoft services make sure that most fields are automatically filled in!
 ![An example of an automatically filled in dropdown](./resources/06_PowerAutomate_Rule.png)
-- Try adding a new step to your flow, if this is your first time working with Power Automate then some of these steps are a good components!
+- Try adding a new step to your flow, if this is your first time working with Power Automate then some of these steps are good components!
     - Send an email (V2) by Office 365 Outlook
     - Post message in chat or channel by Microsoft Teams